 28 / Assault

 For the longest time Judy had wondered how Zootopia managed to maintain its city-wide armistice, and why so few criminals actually shot at ZPD officers.
 Then she saw what happened when a particularly bold coyote emptied his pistol into Officer McHorn's chest.

 She didn't know which had been more frightening; the sound of gunfire, the sight of the bullets striking a fellow officer, or the mildly annoyed grunt McHorn offered in response.

 Larry sat down next to Gary, placing a paw on the other wolf's shoulder.
 Ever since being tricked into a howl at Cliffside – by a bunny, no less – his partner had been struggling with a minor crisis of confidence.

 "Gary, you need to shake this off.
 Don't let the rabbit get you down, right?"

 Gary sighed.
 "I know.
 It's just...I feel so stupid."

 "Hey, none of that nonsense."
 Larry place a paw under Gary's muzzle, guiding the white wolf's gaze to meet his own.
 "Tell me, who's a good boy?"

 Gary grumbled quietly.
-The darker wolf, undiscouraged, gently scratched his partner under the chin.
-"C'mon now, who's a good boy?
-Who's my good boy?"
+The darker wolf, not discouraged, gently scratched his partner under the chin.
+"C'mon now, who's a good boy?"